This post continues our summary of substantive orders in patent litigation in the District of Minnesota.

 The opinions expressed are those of the authors on the date noted above and do not necessarily reflect the views of Fish & Richardson P.C., any other of its lawyers, its clients, or any of its or their respective affiliates.
 This post is for general information purposes only and is not intended to be and should not be taken as legal advice.
 No attorney-client relationship is formed.

-Brianna Chamberlin is a litigation associate in Fish & Richardson’s Twin Cities office.
+Brianna Chamberlin is a litigation associate in the Twin Cities office of Fish & Richardson P.C.
 Ms. Chamberlin’s practice spans a wide range of technologies, including small compound and biologic pharmaceuticals, chemicals, medical devices, oil and gas production, as well as memory devices and software.